-Occasionally life can seem to much to cope with.
-Therapy is an opportunity to press the pause button so that difficult thoughts, feelings and behaviours can be explored.
-Over a series of counselling sessions you will start to make more sense of things and develop a better understanding of yourself.
-This will help resolve some of the complicated feelings that you have, putting you in a better position to deal with life's challenges.
+If you are feeling anxious, stressed, or find that things are getting too difficult, therapy is an opportunity to press the pause button so that your thoughts, feelings and behaviours can be explored.
+During our sessions together I will help you make more sense of how you are feeling which will lead to a better understanding of yourself and your situation.
+This will help you be in more control of your feelings, putting you in a better position to deal with life's challenges.

-I have worked with a clients on a wide range of personal challenges, including depression, anxiety, stress, bereavement, relationship issues, workplace issues, confidence, and self-esteem.
+I have worked with clients on a wide range of personal challenges, including relationships issues, depression, anxiety, stress, bereavement, workplace issues, confidence, and self-esteem.

 Training, qualifications & experience